kxnzx/single-price-grid/README.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Single Price Grid Component Solution

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.